• Time Slot Mode available with the MA24x08A, MA24x18A, and MA24126A only.

 Slot Width x Number of Slots = Total Capture Time.
 Total Capture Time cannot exceed 300 ms for MA24108A, MA24118A, and MA24126A sensors.
 Total Capture Time cannot exceed 1000 ms for MA24208A, and MA24218A sensors.

+The exclusions should not eclipse the entire slot width.
 Start Exclusion + End Exclusion must be less than the slot width.

 MA243x0A sensors will accept Time Slot mode command and parameter, but will not change anything.